Find accessible object; evaluate properties

 acc should be assigned to a variable of type Acc.
 If object not found, the variable will be empty.
 You can use code like if(a.a=0) out "not found".
 Or use flag 0x1000 (error if not found) and err.
 Always error if window does not exist.

-acctest evaluates accessible object properties, and returns 1 if they match, or 0 if not.
-If window is omitted or 0 (constant), container window is not evaluated.
+acctest compares accessible object properties with the specified, and returns 1 if they match, or 0 if not.
+If window is omitted or literal 0, does not compare it.

 To capture accessible objects and create code, use the "Find Accessible Object" dialog.
 Starting from QM 2.3.3, it inserts code like Acc a.Find(...).
 The Find function calls acc, therefore all its parameters are similar.